jvroig/journey-to-agentic-ai-from-first-principles/Part05/README.md

-# The Power of Tool Descriptions: Making Better LLM Tools + Research Power
+# Tool Descriptions Are Power: Making Better LLM Tools + Research Power

 ## Original Blog Post
 This repo is a companion to the original Medium article [Journey to Agentic AI, Starting From First Principles, Part 5: Making Better LLM Tools + Research Power ]() by JV Roig, that goes through how to allow an LLM to take more actions in our computer.